w3f/polkadot-wiki/docs/learn-faq.md

 We're not absolutely sure what the origin of these myths are -- maybe they arise from people who have not taken the time to understand Polkadot.
 Regardless, we have collected a rebuttal for each of the common myths below.
-Feel free to link out to this page if you see one of these myths propagated on discussion platforms of the internet.
+Feel free to link to this page if you see one of these myths propagated on discussion platforms of the internet.

 ### Polkadot is an "Ethereum-killer"